South Korea

 Extended producer responsibility for EEE in South Korea

-Since 2003, the Act on Resource Circulation of Electrical and Electronic Equipment and Vehicles (the “EEEV Act”) extends EPR to televisions, refrigerators, washing machines, air conditioners, PCs, mobile phones and other EEE.What the program includes
+Since 2003, the Act on Resource Circulation of Electrical and Electronic Equipment and Vehicles (the “EEEV Act”) extends EPR to televisions, refrigerators, washing machines, air conditioners, PCs, mobile phones and other EEE.Who must register for EPR in South Korea

 No de minimis threshold—EPR obligation is universal for covered products.EPR registration procedure in South Korea